-Figure 2.14 Stages of Corporate Responsibility
+Figure 2.13 Stages of Corporate Responsibility

-- 3. Managerial.
+- 1. Defensive.
+When companies are first criticized over some problem or issue, they tend to take a defensive, often legalistic stance.
+They reject allegations of wrongdoing and refuse to take responsibility, arguing that fixing the problem or addressing the issue isn't their job. - 2.
+Compliant.
+During this stage, companies adopt policies that acknowledge the wishes of the public.
+As a rule, however, they do only what they have to do to satisfy their critics, and little more.
+They're acting mainly to protect brands or reputations and to reduce the risk of litigation. - 3.
+Managerial.
 When it becomes clear that the problem won't go away, companies admit that they need to take responsibility and action, so they look for practical long-term solutions. - 4.
 Strategic.
 At this point, they may start to reap the benefits of acting responsibly.
 They often find that responding to public needs gives them a competitive edge and enhances long-term success. - 5.
 Civil.
 Ultimately, many companies recognize the importance of getting other companies to follow their lead.
 They may promote participation by other firms in their industries, endorsing the principle that the public is best served through collective action.